scottmotion/WP-Signups-Cron/signups-cron/README.txt

 Currently you cannot choose the event time.
 If you change the schedule (i.e. from Daily to Weekly) the event will be rescheduled to the time the submit button is clicked.
 You can reset the time of the event by disabling both Active and Pending cron, clicking submit, then enable either cron and click submit again at the time you wish the event to run.

-Other plugin that modify WP-Cron events may allow you to change the event time.
+Other plugins that modify WP-Cron events may allow you to change the event time.

 = How do I disable the cron event from running? =